Mechanical Design Services Enclosures, DFx, and Structural Analysis

 What is the difference between IP65, IP67, and IP68, and how do you ensure compliance?

-IP65 is dust-tight and resistant to water jets.
-IP67 adds immersion to 1 m for 30 minutes.
-IP68 covers continuous immersion at depths agreed between manufacturer and customer.
-Compliance is achieved through correct gasket geometry, material, and compression design.
-We design all sealing interfaces to published standards, specify fastener torque, and validate at our nearby IP test facility before production release.
+IP65 provides dust-tight protection and resistance to low-pressure water jets.
+IP67 adds 1 m immersion for 30 minutes.
+IP68 covers continuous immersion at specified depth.
+Compliance is an engineering discipline: we specify the correct O-ring cross-section, groove geometry, gasket material (silicone, EPDM, Viton), fastener torque, and surface flatness - then validate at an accredited test facility before production release.

 Does Qmax provide GD&T drawings suitable for direct issue to vendors?

 Yes.
-All drawing packages from Qmax carry full GD&T per ISO 286 and ASME Y14.5.
-Tolerances are set based on functional requirements and the manufacturing process, not from default CAD settings.
-Any qualified machine shop or toolmaker can manufacture from our drawings without needing clarification.
+Every design released from Qmax carries a fully dimensioned, GD&T-annotated drawing set prepared to ISO 286 / ASME Y14.5 standards.
+Tolerances are set based on functional requirements and the manufacturing process - not copied from default CAD settings.
+Any competent machine shop or toolmaker can manufacture from our drawings without verbal clarification.

 How does Qmax integrate mechanical and electronics design to avoid late-stage conflicts?